scala/scala-dev/notes/releases/template.md

 ### Modules
 - [ ] build and release scala-collection-compat and other modules (or open tickets asking that the maintainers do so)
     - this work has moved to https://github.com/scala/make-release-notes/blob/2.13.x/projects-2.13.md
+- [ ] if it's a 2.12.x release, publish macro paradise for the new version

 ### Announcements
 - [ ] Scala Users discourse https://users.scala-lang.org